 For those with celiac disease, a gluten-free diet is a clear necessity.
 Research shows that even celiac patients who do not exhibit symptoms in response to eating gluten still do damage to their intestines when they eat it.
 But what about for those without a celiac diagnosis?
 Is a gluten-free diet helpful, hurtful or neither?

 No matter what your health profile, there’s no question that wheat is difficult to digest.
 The human body is incapable of fully processing gluten; undigested protein fragments pass through the digestive tract with varying degrees of irritation, with celiac being the most extreme response.
-An estimated 10-15% of Americans have what’s known as “gluten sensitivity,” a milder response ranging from gas and bloating to headaches, body rashes and achy joints.
+An estimated 10-15% of Americans have “gluten sensitivity,” which include milder responses ranging from gas and bloating to headaches, body rashes and achy joints.
 Such individuals may indeed find benefit in cutting gluten from their diets.
 In addition, eliminating such carbohydrate-laden foods as bread, pasta, and pastries can help people lose weight.

 Think About Going Gluten-Free

 However, there are several things to consider before jumping on the gluten-free bandwagon.
 First, trying to self-diagnose celiac disease is problematic.
-If you suspect you may have celiac, see your doctor before going on a gluten-free diet, because celiac is hard to detect when someone has not ingested gluten for a long period of time.
-If you’re approaching the diet for holistic health or as a weight-loss tactic but don’t experience particular gluten sensitivity, you may want to think twice.
+If you suspect you may have celiac, see your doctor before going on a gluten-free diet.
+Celiac is hard to detect when someone has not ingested gluten for a long period of time.
+If you’re approaching the diet for holistic health or as a weight-loss tactic, you may want to think twice.
 A study in the British Journal of Nutrition found that gluten-free diets could hamper the growth of beneficial gut bacteria.
 Gluten-free products may also provide less fiber, nutrients, and B vitamins like folic acid than their non-gluten-free counterparts.
 That said, good gut bacteria (probiotics) can be found in kombucha tea, an increasingly popular drink among the health conscious.